neondatabase/website/content/docs/guides/branching-neon-cli.md

 ---
 title: Automate branching with the Neon CLI
-subtitle: Learn how you can automatically create and delete database branches with the Neon CLI
+subtitle: Learn how you can automatically create and delete branches with the Neon CLI
 enableTableOfContents: true
 isDraft: true
 ---